ProjectTech4DevAI/kaapi-guardrails/backend/app/api/API_USAGE.md

    - Used by validator config and guardrails endpoints.
    - The server validates your plaintext bearer token against a SHA-256 digest stored in `AUTH_TOKEN`.
 2. multi-tenant API key auth (`X-API-KEY: <token>`)
-   - Used by ban list and topic relevance config endpoints.
+   - Used by ban list and LLM prompt config endpoints.
    - The API key is verified against `KAAPI_AUTH_URL` and resolves tenant's scope (`organization_id`, `project_id`).

 Notes: